MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ## Next steps

-To understand how to configure hosting the Report data warehouse behind a firewall, see [Connect the (Reporting) Data Warehouse Across a Firewall](deploy-connect-reportingdw-firewall.md).
+To understand how to configure hosting the (Reporting) Data Warehouse behind a firewall, see [Connect the (Reporting) Data Warehouse Across a Firewall](deploy-connect-reportingdw-firewall.md).